seansangpark/pro_cleaners/README.md

 ![Pro Cleaners Logo](./src/assets/pro.png)

 Welcome to the Pro Cleaners landing page repository!
-This landing page showcases our professional cleaning services in Pineville, North Carolina.
-The page is built using React functional components, focusing on reusability and making use of fundamental CSS properties such as Flex and Grid.
-It also includes soft and pleasant animations and complex gradients to create an engaging user experience.
+This landing page showcases our professional dry cleaning services in Pineville, North Carolina.
+The page is built using React functional components, focusing on reusability and using fundamental CSS properties such as Flex and Grid.
+It also includes soft, pleasant animations and complex gradients to create an engaging user experience.

 ## Demo